Last week Rockwell's Connected Components Workbench (aka CCW) Version 7 became available for download from Rockwell HERE.

 The full path to download CCW is below:

-If you upgrade to version 7, we’d love to hear what you think!
-Just fill in the “leave a reply” form at the bottom of this page.
+If you upgrade to version 7, we'd love to hear what you think!
+Just fill in the “post a comment or question” link below.